Curlew and Lapwing Survey

 Survey Results to Date and Plans for 2020

 Over 70 volunteers took part in our first year’s fieldwork and covered all our tetrads.
-Their observations, complemented by dozens of casual records, enabled us to estimate that our study area held 12 – 15 breeding pairs of Curlew and 42 – 47 pairs of Lapwing in 2018.
+Their observations, complemented by dozens of casual records, enabled us to estimate that our study area held 12 to 15 breeding pairs of Curlew and 42 to 47 pairs of Lapwing in 2018.

 A report, describing the survey and our findings in greater detail, can be downloaded here.

 Fieldwork for the 2020 season will commence at the end of March and we are looking for more volunteers to join in!
-Our next public meeting will be held on Wednesday 4 March 2020 at Morda Social Club, and is open to anyone who is interested in learning more about Lapwings and Curlews in our area.
-Leo Smith will present a round-up of the survey findings from 2019 and plans for the coming year.
+Our next public meeting will be held on Wednesday 4 March 2020, 7.30pm, at Morda Social Club, and is open to anyone who is interested in learning more about Lapwings and Curlews in our area.
+Leo Smith will present a round-up of the survey findings from 2019 and plans for this year’s activities.

 If you can help, please contact Claire Backshall – details below.
 For further information about the survey, click here.